pykeen/pykeen/docs/source/tutorial/node_piece.rst

        "precomputedpool", url="http://link/to/vocab.pkl"
    )

-Generally, `PrecomputedPoolTokenizer` can use any `PrecomputedTokenizerLoader` as a custom processor of vocabulary formats.
+Generally, :class:`pykeen.nn.node_piece.PrecomputedPoolTokenizer` can use any :class:`pykeen.nn.node_piece.PrecomputedTokenizerLoader` as a custom processor of vocabulary formats.
 Right now there is one such loader, :class:`pykeen.nn.node_piece.GalkinPickleLoader` that expects a dictionary of the following format: